kristof-becode/3D-HOUSE/README.md

 ### Creating mask from CHM with polygon shape

-Now we can create a mask from the CHM with the polygon shape using the rasterio mask function.
+Now we can create a mask from the CHM with the polygon shape using the Rasterio mask function.
 We have effectively cut out the shape of the house from the raster file based on the polygon.
 From this mask we can also retrieve the height of the house.
 For code, see '3DHouse Final.py' .

 ### 3D House Plot